-- 4 cups nuts or seeds of choice
+- 4 cups of nuts or seeds of choice

 Cover your nuts or seeds with filtered water and salt.
-Let soak overnight (18-24 hrs).
+Let soak overnight (18 to 24 hours).

 Drying your soaked nuts and seeds

-A dehydrator is ideal because the low temperature will ensure your nuts and seeds retain as much of their nutritional quality as possible, however, an oven at the lowest possible temperature will work too.
+A dehydrator is ideal, because the low temperature will ensure your nuts and seeds retain as much of their nutritional quality as possible, however, an oven at the lowest possible temperature (generally about 150 to 200 degrees) will work too.

 Drain your nuts and seeds.
 I let them sit for a while to get as much water off as possible.

-Add the nuts and seeds to dehydrator sheets.
-Spread them out so there is plenty or space for air to circulate.
+Add the nuts and seeds to your dehydrator sheets.
+Spread them out, so there is plenty or space for the air to circulate.